10up/animation-best-practices/README.md

 The resources section has information for anyone wanting to learn more about the animation process in general, and will typically include links to third parties for educational purposes.

-## Guides
+## Guidelines

-Guides are one off articles that go into depth on one particular topic.
+Guidelines are one off articles that go into depth on one particular topic.

 * * * * *